 What constitutes PCB assembly cost?

-At this point we would like to briefly give an insight into what the prices for the assembly of electronics generally consist of.
+At this point, we would like to briefly give an insight into what the prices for the assembly of electronics generally consist of.
 Basically, a generalization based on a price per component to be assembled is not meaningful.
-Such offers at low prices are often only intended to arouse customer interest and can usually only be achieved by purchasing large quantities of printed circuit board.
-A real calculation for your pcb assembly cost is much more individual.
+Such offers at low prices are often only intended to arouse customer interest and can usually only be achieved by purchasing large quantities of the printed circuit boards.
+A real calculation for your PCB assembly cost is much more individual.